AleksTeresh/tree-classifications/README.md

 Running the following command:

 ```
-python ./problems.py
+python ./problems.py <label-count>
 ```

-will generate `problems/2labels-temp.json` that contains all non-isomorphic, non-redundant problems.
+where "label-count" is 2 or 3 will generate `problems/problems-temp.json` that contains all non-isomorphic, non-redundant problems.
 Moreover, it will classify some of those problems that can be automatically classified.